-Oh to be a dog.
+Oh, to be a dog.
 So simple.
 Eat, sleep, poop, run, wag tail, bark, sleep, repeat.
-I used to feel guilty sometimes about leaving my dogs, worrying they had such boring lives.
+I used to feel guilty about leaving my dogs, worrying they had such boring lives.
 Then I came to realize, (epiphany!) that they are wired a little differently than we are.
 Our brains are much more sophisticated, complex and whirling, going a million miles a minute.
-Animals – not so much.
+Animals, not so much.
 They live by instinct.

-I loved hearing that!
+I loved hearing that.
 And, it’s so true.
-These animals live from their hearts, with no apologies for it.
+These animals live from their hearts, unapologetically.
 No need for guided meditations or mantras to get out of their heads.
-They simply don’t have the capacity we humans have, for better for worse.
+They simply don’t have the capacity we humans have, for better or worse.

 And Jesus, in Matthew 6:25 says,

 “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air: they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.”

 Oh, to be bird-brained.
 Such simple-mindedness sounds appealing sometimes.
 Problem is, we humans are not wired that way.
 We have complex brains that we have abused by overcharging and burnout.
 Easier said than done to just turn things off, drop down into our hearts, and live like a bunch of instinctual (and loving) animals.